FarisHijazi/Rarbg-Enhancer-UserScript/README.md

 ## Licence

-This project licenced under the [MIT](/LICENCE) licence, this script is for educational purposes, I am NOT promoting piracy, this is just a tool to improve a website's UI.
+This project licenced under the [MIT](LICENSE) license, this script is for educational purposes, I am NOT promoting piracy, this is just a tool to improve a website's UI.

 ----